 I have 10 years of experience in domestic and foreign procurement in the consumer products sector.

-My 10 years of procurement experience in the consumer products sector, especially in sourcing goods from foreign counties, can be of immense help with your expansion into Asian markets.
+My 10 years of procurement experience in the consumer products sector, especially in sourcing goods from foreign countries, can be of immense help with your expansion into Asian markets.

 2) Keep "I" and "my" under control.
 Yes, you'll need to say "I" or "my" to describe your skills and how they fit with the company and the position; emphasize your interest in the job; and sometimes address salary expectations.
 But there are some instances where you can go without it.
 For instance, a statement like "I believe my skills match the job's requirements" is more powerful without the "I believe."
 Ever have an English teacher take off points if you used "I believe" or "In my opinion" in an assignment?
 It's no secret that what you write is coming from you, so these phrases are unnecessary.